Selena Gomez's "Blue Raspberry" Manicure Is A Summer Vibe

-If your choice in nail polish tends to ebb and flow with the seasons, you might find yourself Googling "trendiest summer nail colors" before your next salon appointment.
-While there's no one singular polish trend, and it's all about having fun with bright pops of color and nail art, Selena Gomez just wore one solid shade that practically screams summer: blue raspberry.
+If your choice in nail polish tends to ebb and flow with the seasons, you might find yourself Googling "trendiest summer nail colours" before your next salon appointment.
+While there's no one singular polish trend, and it's all about having fun with bright pops of colour and nail art, Selena Gomez just wore one solid shade that practically screams summer: blue raspberry.

 Celebrity nail artist Tom Bachik just shared a closeup photo of the star's latest manicure, a candied baby-blue tone with a shade name to match.
 Bachik says he used a Bio Seaweed Gel polish called Blue Raspberry — and we're instantly transported poolside with a popsicle.